Connected to Nature

 At the foot of the Wolfskop in the bee meadow, the Witch Sisters lovingly embrace the tree that stands alone on a small hill.

-Trees embody the cycle of life, death and rebirth, which emphasizes their spiritual importance.
+Trees and plants embody the cycle of life, death and rebirth, which emphasizes their spiritual importance.

 They are a lifeline of existence, allowing energy and knowledge to flow, and forming a connection between earth and heaven, and between humans and the gods.